kosli-dev/labs/lab-02-flows-and-trails.md

 - ✅ Kosli CLI installed and can run `kosli version`
 - ✅ API key created and configured as environment variables
-- ✅ API key and organization name added as GitHub Secrets
+- ✅ API key and organization name added as GitHub Secrets and variables
 - ✅ Successfully created a Flow manually using the CLI
 - ✅ Successfully created a Trail manually using a git commit SHA
-- ✅ Created `ci/update-flow.sh` and `ci/start-trail.sh` scripts
+- ✅ Updated workflow with Kosli steps
 - ✅ Workflow runs successfully with Flow and Trail creation
 - ✅ Can see the Flow and Trails in the Kosli web interface